assafBarash/gen-commit/README.md

   3. git pull --rebase
   4. git push
 - `--overrideConfig=./path/to/config` will override any config and will load the config in the path instead
+- `--autoscope` skip scope prompt and uses the current working dir as scope

 flags with \* will override each other (only one may be used)